Syndica/sig/src/geyser/readme.md

 if the bincode_buf is not big enough then we double the buffer length and try again since we dont know exactly how many bytes we will need.

+## Metrics

+- 'MB/Sec': how many bytes the reader/writer is reading/writing per second
+- 'Payloads': how many payloads the reader/writer has read/wrote
+- 'Reader Stalls': How many times the reader has tried to read a payload but was unable to because the pipe was empty
+- 'Writer Stalls': How many times the writer has tried to write a payload but was unable to because either
+    - the pipe was full ('pipe_full')
+    - ther recycle_fba doesnt have any memory available to write the bincode bytes ('no_memory_available')
+- 'Reader State': The reader has two buffers for state, the 'io_buf' is used to read data from the pipe, and 'bincode_buf' is used to deserialize the data from the io_buf into this buffer